gemerden/anygraph/README.md

 node1.nexts.add(node2)
 node2.nexts.add(node1)  # raises ValueError
 ```
 When you create a link that would create a cycle in the graph, this will raise a `ValueError`.
-This will also prevent a cycle to be created through the reverse `prevs` relationship.
-Note that a non-directed graph is always cyclic (I am a friend of my friend).
+This will also prevent a cycle to be created through the reverse relationship.
+Note that a double-linked non-directed graph is always cyclic (I am a friend of my friend).

 To check whether a node is in a cycle, call `Node.nexts.in_cycle(some_node)`.
 To check whether there are any cycles in the graph reachable from a node, call `Node.nexts.is_cyclic(some_node)`.
 These can only be the case if `cyclic=True`: the default.